1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

         *If you can see bare wire shining through the isolation of the wires of either the thermistor or the cartridge heater I'd strongly recommend to replace the component to not risk a shortcut and therefore a broken mainboard (seriously - you don't want to get a blown off mainboard like it happened to me just because of a part which maybe costs a buck or two).*

-#### Leveling or Dismounting the ABL Sensor
+#### Leveling Or Dismounting The ABL Sensor
 If you need to dismount the ABL sensor from the printhead to change it or if you need to level it, check out the following steps in the expandable box below.
 However, the ABL sensor should be leveled anyway, even if you got the printer brandnew from the manufacturer.
 After adjusting the height of it, determine your Z offset.

 The following picture shows a sensor that should/has to be leveled (don't mind the tiny rest of filament at the tip of the nozzle which touches the paper instead of the nozzle itself though, I chipped it away before leveling everything).
 ![This sensor needs to be leveld](../assets/images/head_neo_ABL2level_web.jpg)

-??? example "Leveling the ABL Sensor"
+??? example "Leveling The ABL Sensor"

     - For leveling the ABL sensor, you need to loosen the screw at the left side of the clamp that holds the sensor in place. <br> ![Screw clamp](../assets/images/head_go_ABL-bracket-side_web.jpg)
     - Further steps about how to level the sensor in relation to the nozzle will come soon.

-??? example "Dismounting the ABL Sensor"
+??? example "Dismounting The ABL Sensor"

     - If you want to change the ABL sensor, you probably have to dismount the bracket/clamp that holds the sensor from the metal backplate.
 I'm not really sure about it as I didn't do it, but if the bracket is shaped like a U then that should be the way to go.
 Here you can see the two screws that hold it in place, looking at the metal plate from the back. <br> ![Screws at the back](../assets/images/head_go_abl-mount-back_web.jpg)
     - After reassembling the sensor, make sure to level it (see expandable box above).